fastai/fastai/courses/dl2/imdb_scripts/README.md

 - `BACKWARDS`: whether a backwards LM should be trained
 - `LR`: the learning rate
 - `SAMPLED`: whether a sampled softmax should be used (default: `True`)
+- `PRETRAIN_ID`: the id used for saving the trained LM

 You might have to adapt the learning rate and the # of epochs to maximize performance.